 Cobalt by Leslie Sanford

 Cobalt is a free synthesizer VST plugin that is easy to recommend.
-It was initially priced at $35, but the developer Leslie Sanford re-released the plugin as freeware in 2016.
+Initially priced at $35, the developer Leslie Sanford re-released the plugin as freeware in 2016.

 Fans of the late 80s hybrid digital synthesizers will instantly fall in love with Cobalt.
-Although it doesn’t emulate any particular hardware synth, the sound is very reminiscent of digital classics like the Korg DW8000 and the Ensoniq ESQ-1.
-Those synths used digital oscillators in tandem with analog filters, resulting in a subtly lo-fi yet unmistakably warm tone.
+Although Cobalt doesn’t emulate any particular hardware synth, its sound is reminiscent of digital classics like the Korg DW8000 and the Ensoniq ESQ-1.
+Those synths used digital oscillators with analog filters, resulting in a subtly lo-fi yet unmistakably warm tone.

 Cobalt includes a set of 26 digital waveforms that are paired with an analog-modeled filter.
 There are quite a few presets to choose from, too, and most of them will take you right back to the age of those classic 80s synth soundtracks.

-Another bonus is that Cobalt is very easy to program, thanks to its intuitive and uncluttered interface.
+Another bonus is that Cobalt is straightforward to program, thanks to its intuitive and uncluttered interface.
 If you’re making synthwave or 80s-inspired music, this free synth is a must-have.